Ohio Lancaster Campus History

 The need for a permanent, unified location for the Lancaster campus soon became evident.
 The Board of Trustees promised $1.75 million toward the project if community members could raise the rest of the cost, some four or five hundred thousand dollars.
 State funds could not be used to buy or improve land, so in 1965 the Fairfield County Commissioners donated forty-five acres as a campus site.
 This land had been the farm supporting the county home located across Granville Pike in what is now called the Clarence Miller Building.
 That acreage is now the northern part of the campus.
 Later in 1965, an Ohio University Lancaster Development Fund was established to raise funds to purchase additional land.
 A memorial gift of almost $78,000 was used to purchase sixty-five additional acres, now the south end of the campus.
 By early May 1966, the drive ended with a total of $760,000.

 The two covered bridges spanning Fetters Run on the east side of the campus were moved here from their original sites.
 The red wooden bridge, John Bright No. 2, was constructed by Augustus Borneman in 1881.
 It originally spanned Poplar Creek.
 The bridge was moved in 1988 using twin I-beams and two trucks.
+In 1975 the bridge was listed on the National Register of Historic Places.
+In 2014, the bridge was recognized with an Ohio Historical Marker.
 The John Bright No. 1 Bridge, an example of a rare design known as a rigid suspension bridge, was re-erected across Fetters Run in 1999.
 Originally built in 1884, it also first carried travelers across Poplar Creek.
-John Bright No. 1 is listed on the National Register of Historic Places.
+John Bright No. 1 was listed on the National Register of Historic Places in 1978.

 Directors and Deans of Ohio University-Lancaster*